Dandelion-44/bariatric-tracking-app/README.md

 ## Tools Used

--Python
+- Python
--Jupyter Notebook
+- Jupyter Notebook
--'csv' module for file writing
+- 'csv' module for file writing
--'datetime' for timestamps
+- 'datetime' for timestamps
--`pandas` for loading data
+- `pandas` for loading data

 ---